 - Each user account and StaffCounter Agents installed on computers generate its own RSA key pair with 2048 bit private and public keys.

-- User account owner generate random AES 256 bit encryption key referred as MasterKey.
+- User account owner generates random AES 256 bit encryption key is referred as MasterKey.

 - MasterKey is protected with user account password by using PBKDF/AES-256 intermediate key and stored in StaffCounter service as an encrypted blob.

-- User account encrypt MasterKey with RSA-SHA1 and send it to computers by using StaffCounter service as an encrypted blob.
+- User account encrypts MasterKey with RSA-SHA1 and sends it to computers by using StaffCounter service as an encrypted blob.

 - StaffCounter Agent encrypts sensitive information in productivity data with AES-256 bit MasterKey: application name, window title, URL address, keystrokes, clipboard, chat text, document name, screenshots, camera-shots, voice data.
 Meta-data such as the type of action, time, and duration are stored in clear form.

-- PBKDF key derivation used to protect user account password and generate intermediate encryption keys.
+- PBKDF key derivation is used to protect the user account password and generate intermediate encryption keys.